- Map & Itinerary

 - Receive a complimentary Water-To-Go bottle when on this trip to minimise our plastic footprint in Colombia!

-Discover Colombia’s towering Andean mountains, unspoiled Caribbean coast, vast jungle landscapes and communities, hidden archaeological ruins and cobbled colonial cities on this carefully crafted itinerary.
+Explore Colombia’s towering Andean mountains, unspoiled Caribbean coast, vast jungle landscapes and communities, hidden archaeological ruins and cobbled colonial cities on this carefully crafted itinerary.

 Following an in-depth research trip to Colombia (click here for more info), Adventurous Ewe have pulled together this unique itinerary in order to showcase the highlights and history of this incredible country.
 As a quick snapshot you’ll journey through the following amazing landscapes and encounter some remarkable Colombian people, traditions and communities including the very special Kogi people of the Sierra Nevada….

 Acclimatise to the Colombian warmth with a trek surrounded by cloud forest and soaring mountain-scapes.
+This small town is renowned the ecological capital of Colombia.

 The Lost City Trek:

 Wade through rivers, cool off under waterfalls, learn the traditions of the indigenous communities that still live there before climbing the steep staircase to discover the pre-Hispanic Lost City and the myths and legends behind it.
+One of the most important archaeological sites in Colombia.

 Time to relax on soak up the picture perfect views of the Caribbean Coast in your family run eco-retreat nestled on the coast near Tayrona Park.

 Explore this superbly preserved city lying within an impressive 13km of centuries-old colonial stone walls.
 Cartagena’s Old Town is a Unesco World Heritage Site.
+Located on the Colombian Caribbean coast, is without a doubt an unequaled destination that shelters years of fascinating history and colourful vibrancy.

 An engaging and vibrant capital nestled between Andean peaks and steeped with both ancient and modern history.
 Tour through markets, museums and the city’s cultural epicentre, La Candelaria.